matthewfeickert-talks/talk-chep-2024/talk.md

 .huge[
 * Development of a columnar ATLAS AGC implementation with full systematics is still ongoing
 * Columnar analysis tool efforts inside of ATLAS have been promising with CP tools showing performance increases
+* ATLAS Open Data proving to be useful for research and community communication
 * Technical advancements from AMG research are being incorporated into ATLAS wide tooling
 * Contributions upstream to PyHEP community tools
-* Advancements in tooling are enabling researchers
+* Advancements in tooling are enabling researchers across career stages ]
-]

 ---